jwetzell/showbridge/README.md

 ## The _Basics_
 - router: throughout documentation I will use the term router to refer to configured/running instance of showbridge
 - triggers: when a message comes in triggers enforce some criteria on the incoming message.
-If a message "ticks all the boxes" the actions of the trigger are then performed. triggers do not stack each trigger in the array is evaluated in isolation.
+If a message "ticks all the boxes" the actions of the trigger are then performed.
+Triggers can have subTriggers which are further evaluated if the trigger is "fired".
+Triggers do not stack each trigger in the array is evaluated in isolation.
 - actions: actions are what should be done as a result of a trigger being well triggered, actions can transform the message that they act on using transforms
 - transforms: transforms transform messages, the transformations are localized to the action the transform is a part of